 Another key characteristic of smart cities is creating a competitive environment by enhancing information and communication technologies (ICT).
 Although there is a clear willingness to drive investment in technologies such as 4G/LTE and 5G, the entrepreneurship ecosystem in developing economies lacks the needed resources, guidance, and access-to-credit to utilise these technologies.

-Due to the existence of such challenges in a fragile economy like that of Palestine, SME4SMARTCITIES will support the development and deployment of new products and services.
-This support will focus on facilitating the access of SMEs to private, public, and civil society financial services and resources, as well as introducing new technologies and processes that SMEs can utilise to grow and scale.
-Furthermore, SME4SMARTCITIES will facilitate public-private partnerships to achieve smart, sustainable, and efficient urban growth; one that engages and covers the needs of all relevant stakeholders at a multisectoral level.
+Due to the existence of such challenges in a fragile economy like Palestine’s, we seek to support the development and deployment of new smart products and services.
+This support focuses on facilitating the access of SMEs to private, public, and civil society financial services and resources, as well as introducing new technologies and processes that SMEs can utilise to grow and scale.
+Furthermore, we will strengthen public-private partnerships to achieve smart, sustainable, and efficient urban growth; one that engages and covers the needs of all relevant stakeholders at a multi-sectoral level.